mecha-rm/GED-ASN02-PJT/README.md

 # GED-ASN02-PJT
 The second assignment for Game Engines.
 This repository contains a Unity project.
+A repository for the DLL can be found here: https://github.com/mecha-rm/GED-ASN02-DLL/.

 In this README the text and instructions are all written out for convenience.